7 nights starting from

 This tour is based at the comfortable and atmospheric, family-run three-star Chateau des Comtes de Challes, set in extensive grounds about 6km from Chambéry and offering excellent local cuisine as well as comfortable accommodation.

-Day 1: Travel by Eurostar from St Pancras or Ebbsfleet to Lille and onwards to Lyon by TGV.
+Day 1: Travel by Eurostar from St Pancras to Lille and onwards to Lyon by TGV.
 On arrival, transfer to the village of Challes-les-Eaux (approx. 1 hour 30 minutes) for check-in.

-Day 2: Full day in Chambéry with guided tour and free afternoon for personal exploration.
+Day 2: Full day tour to Grenoble and Chartreuse.

 Day 3: Full day tour to Abbaye d’Hautecombe and Aix-les-Bains, with Christmas Eve dinner at the hotel.